wildfly/quickstart/managed-executor-service/README.md

 This quickstart does not contain any user interface.
 The tests must be run to verify everything is working correctly.

-_Note: This quickstart uses the H2 database included with ${product.name.full} ${product.version}.
+_Note: This quickstart uses the H2 database included with WildFly Application Server 11.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable, is not supported, and should NOT be used in a production environment!_

 _Note: This quickstart uses a `*-ds.xml` datasource configuration file for convenience and ease of database configuration.
-These files are deprecated in ${product.name} and should not be used in a production environment.
+These files are deprecated in WildFly and should not be used in a production environment.
 Instead, you should configure the datasource using the Management CLI or Management Console.
-Datasource configuration is documented in the [Configuration Guide](https://access.redhat.com/documentation/en/red-hat-jboss-enterprise-application-platform/) for ${product.name.full}._
+Datasource configuration is documented in the [Configuration Guide](https://access.redhat.com/documentation/en/red-hat-jboss-enterprise-application-platform/) for WildFly Application Server._

 ## System Requirements

-The application this project produces is designed to be run on ${product.name.full} ${product.version} or later.
+The application this project produces is designed to be run on WildFly Application Server 11 or later.

-All you need to build this project is ${build.requirements}.
-See [Configure Maven for ${product.name} ${product.version}](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.
+All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.3.1 or later.
+See [Configure Maven for WildFly 11](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.

 ## Start the Server

-1. Open a command line and navigate to the root of the  ${product.name} directory.
+1. Open a command line and navigate to the root of the  WildFly directory.
 2. The following shows the command line to start the server with the default profile:

-        For Linux:   ${jboss.home.name}/bin/standalone.sh
+        For Linux:   WILDFLY_HOME/bin/standalone.sh
-        For Windows: ${jboss.home.name}\bin\standalone.bat
+        For Windows: WILDFLY_HOME\bin\standalone.bat

 ## Run the Arquillian Tests

 This quickstart provides Arquillian tests.
 By default, these tests are configured to be skipped as Arquillian tests require the use of a container.

-1. Make sure you have started the ${product.name} server as described above.
+1. Make sure you have started the WildFly server as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type the following command to run the test goal with the following profile activated:

         mvn clean verify -Parq-remote

-You can also let Arquillian manage the ${product.name} server by using the `arq-managed` profile.
+You can also let Arquillian manage the WildFly server by using the `arq-managed` profile.
 For more information about how to run the Arquillian tests, see [Run the Arquillian Tests](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/RUN_ARQUILLIAN_TESTS.md#run-the-arquillian-tests).

 ## Investigate the Console Output